-- A)-C) At all times during the 2023-2031 Housing Element cycle. - D) The City shall provide training at least bi-annuallybiennially, with the first training held by 12/31/24.
+- A)-C) At all times during the 2023-2031 Housing Element cycle. - D) The City shall provide training at least biennially, with the first training held by December 31, 2024.

-Program HO-7.1.2 🚺 畣
+Program HO-7.1.2 Implementation of the AFFH Action Plan

-Appendix A analyzes fair housing conditions in the City of Tulelake, and provides a regional comparison.
-Section 9.0 of Appendix A enumerates the City's fair housing issues and contributing factors.
+Section 9.0 of Appendix A analyzes fair housing conditions in the City of Mt.
+Shasta, and provides a regional comparison.
+Table A-68 in Section 9.2 of Appendix A enumerates the City's fair housing issues and contributing factors.

-The City's Affirmatively Furthering Fair Housing action plan is identified as Table A-63, section 9.0, Appendix A, and hereby incorporated by reference.
+The City's Affirmatively Furthering Fair Housing Action Plan is identified as Table A-68, section 9.2, Appendix A, and hereby incorporated by reference.
 The contributing factors are indicated and prioritized as part Table A-63.
 The City's AFFH Action Plan addresses the identified fair housing issue and contributing factors.

-The City shall implement the Affirmatively Furthering Fair Housing action plan in Appendix A, s-ection 109.0, and take meaningful actions citywide to address significant disparities in housing needs and in access to opportunity, replacing segregated living patterns with truly integrated and balanced living patterns, transforming areas of concentrated poverty into areas of opportunity, and fostering and maintaining compliance with civil rights and fair-housing laws for all persons in accordance with state and federal land law.
+The City shall implement the Affirmatively Furthering Fair Housing Action Plan in Appendix A, section 9.2, and take meaningful actions citywide to address significant disparities in housing needs and in access to opportunity, replacing segregated living patterns with truly integrated and balanced living patterns, transforming areas of concentrated poverty into areas of opportunity, and fostering and maintaining compliance with civil rights and fair-housing laws for all persons in accordance with state and federal law.

-Administration: City Council, City Manager, Planning Department Funding: General fund Timing: At all times for the duration of the 2023-2031 Housing Element planning period.
+Administration: City Council, Planning Commission, City Manager, Planning Department

+Timing: At all times for the duration of the 2023-2031 Housing Element planning period.